flokoe/bash-hackers-wiki/docs/snipplets/add_color_to_your_scripts.md

 This snipplet sets up associative arrays for basic color codes using `tput` for Bash, ksh93 or zsh.
 You can pass it variable names to correspond with a collection of codes.
-There\'s a `main` function with example usage.
+There's a `main` function with example usage.

 ``` bash